run-llama/llama-hub/loader_hub/database/README.md

 # Database Loader

 This loader connects to a database (using SQLAlchemy under the hood).
 The user specifies a query and extracts Document objects corresponding to the results.
+For instance, you can use this loader to easily connect to a database on AWS, Snowflake, etc. and pass the documents into a `GPTSQLStructStoreIndex` from GPT Index.

 ## Usage